 *And we need to let everyone know about His message of peace*

 Nineteen men parted to let Larry walk out of his store.
 They fell in line behind him – one woman and one man were a little closer than the remaining seventeen.
 Larry’s left and right hand.
 They would help Larry keep the others in line.

 Larry had things to worry about other than keeping his horde under control.
 He had to lead these believers on a crusade of peace.

 Larry began to slowly walk towards Lexington, Kentucky.
 He knew there were several people there that would need their help.
 And if not, they would kill them.
 They would be hungry, after all.

 As the last of the men stumbled past the counter and out of the door, he brushed a picture frame with his elbow and it shattered as it fell to the floor.
 The last remaining memory of Larry’s former life left behind – a picture of him and his daughter.
 His daughter who was home from college for the weekend to help her dad with his electronics store.
 His daughter who had barricaded her and her father inside his store this morning in order to protect them from the Diseased walking around outside his store.
-His daughter who lay a corpse on the floor of Larry’s Electronics.
+His daughter who now lay a desecrated corpse on the floor of Larry’s Electronics.